alirezabj/Part2-Exercise3/README.md

   2. Prints an error message and reprompts the user if inputs are invalid.

   Special Cases:
-  1. If the user doesnt enter numerical data, reprompt until valid input is entered.
+  1. If the user doesnt enter numerical data, prompt again until valid input is entered.

 `displayResult(double result)`